top of page

 Joint Sand and Final Compaction

-Filling joints with sand locks the pavers in place and prevents movement.
+Filling joints with polymeric sand locks the pavers in place and prevents movement.

 • Use polymeric sand or regular joint sand.